yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_05.md

    ![The new project settings for doing a SQL Server to Azure SQL Database migration assessment are entered into the dialog.](media/E1T3S4.png "New project settings")

 10. The database, including the Service Broker feature, can be migrated as is, providing an opportunity for WWI to have a fully managed PaaS database running in Azure.
 Previously, their only option for migrating a database using features incompatible with Azure SQL Database, such as Service Broker, was to deploy the database to a virtual machine running in Azure (IaaS) or modify the database and associated applications to remove the use of the unsupported features.
 The introduction of Azure SQL MI, however, provides the ability to migrate databases into a managed Azure SQL database service with _near 100% compatibility_, including the features that prevented them from using Azure SQL Database.

+## Summary

+In this exercise, you connected to the WideWorldImporters database on the SqlServer2008 VM, performed an assessment for migration to Azure SQL Database, and conducted an assessment for migration to Azure SQL Managed Instance.
+This process involved evaluating the current database setup, identifying potential compatibility issues, and determining the best migration strategy to ensure a smooth transition to Azure's cloud services.

+## You have successfully completed the lab.